Must: Balsamico

+The must is also an essential ingredient for the production of balsamic vinegar.
+Two traditional varieties of this vinegar (traditional balsamic vinegar) from Italy is protected through the European protected designation of origin system (PDO).
+A cheaper mass-market variety (balsamic vinegar of Modena), also from the provinces of Modena and Reggio Emilia, is protected as a European protected geographical indication (PGI).

-The must is also an essential ingredient for the production of Traditional Balsamic Vinegar, the special aged vinegar from the Emilia-Romagna region of Italy, protected under the European Protected Designated Origin system.
-Selected bacterial colonies or the lenta in superficie (slow surface) or lenta a truciolo (slow wood shavings) methods are used for acetification, and then there is a maturation phase.
+For the PGI variety, selected bacterial colonies or the lenta in superficie (slow surface) or lenta a truciolo (slow wood shavings) methods are used for acetification, and then there is a maturation phase.
 Both the acetification and the maturation take place in precious sessile oak (Quercus petraea), chestnut, oak, mulberry, and juniper barrels.
 After a minimum maturation period of 60 days, a group of expert technicians will test the resulting product analytically as well as organoleptically (via taste, aroma, the palette and other senses).

+The two PDO traditional varieties have stricter rules.
+The must can only be concentrated by heating, and not by any other method.
+The minimum maturation period is higher at 12 years.

 Mead

 This term is also used by meadmakers for the unfermented honey-water mixture that becomes mead.
 The analogous term in beer brewing is wort.

 In cookery

 In ancient Greece, must condensed by boiling was called siraion (σίραιον) and was used as a sweetener in the kitchen in various recipes (and as a syrup over teganitai (pancakes)).
 From the Greeks, the Romans in ancient Rome also used the condensed must in cooking, as a sweetener.
 Must was boiled in lead or bronze kettles into a milder concentrate called defrutum or a stronger concentrate called sapa.
 It was often used as a souring agent and preservative, especially in fruit dishes.

 Currently, reduced must is used in Greek, other Balkan countries, French and Middle Eastern cookery as a syrup known as petimezi, pekmez or dibis.
 In Greece, petimezi is a basic ingredient for a must-custard known as moustalevria, and a sweet-meal known as soutzoukos, churchkhela.
 The Moustokoúloura or "must cookies" are also popular Greek cookies, which are based on a sweet dough made by kneading flour, olive oil, spice, and must.
 They are made in various shapes and sizes, and they are dark brown in color because of the must and the spice in them.
-In the wine making areas of South Africa must is used to make a sweet bun known as Mosbolletjies.
+In the wine making areas of South Africa must is used to make a sweet bun known as mosbolletjies.

 The term petimezi is a Hellenized word of the Armenian/Trebizond term petmez.
 Petmez was a type of syrup that was made with berries of the White Mulberry tree; petmez was used in Byzantium (Trebizond was part of the Byzantine Empire), where White Mulberries grew in abundance, for their berries and for the silk worms that feed exclusively on Mulberry leaves.